Strijp-S

 Strijp-S (/nl/) is a neighborhood and former industrial park in the Eindhoven district of Strijp.
 The area belonged to electronics company Philips.
 Since 2000, creative companies and housing have been established in the former industrial buildings.
 Eindhoven Strijp-S railway station serves the district.

 Name

 The name Strijp-S comes from the naming pattern that Philips used in its industrial parks.
 Strijp-S was the first park, and Strijp-T and Strijp-R followed.
+The naming pattern followed the name STRIJP.
+Strijp is one of the 6 municipalities that now form the city of Eindhoven, the other being Eindhoven (which has city rights since 1232), Gestel, Tongelre, Stratum and Woensel.

 History

 Lamps, radios and televisions

 In 1916 Anton Philips built the first factory in Strijp-S a glass factory for incandescent light bulbs.
 The Philips Natuurkundig Laboratorium was opened in 1914.
 Strijp-S was where first radios, then televisions were produced, as well as many other devices.
 The credo Van zand tot klant ("from sand to customer") stood behind the idea that Philips controlled every phase of production from research to storage, from glass blowing to cardboard factory: everything on one enormous piece of land.

 Aerial photo of Strijp-S, 1979.